Campaign History of the 151e Régiment d'Infanterie - III

 [Total: 226]

-29 October: 1 and 2 Bats. continue to occupy their trenches, while 3 Bat. remains at the Cinque Maisons in Boitschanke, with 16 BCP in the trenches to the east of the Boitschanke.
+29 October: 1 and 2 Bats. continue to occupy their trenches, while 3 Bat. remains at the Cinque Maisons in Boitschouke, with 16 BCP in the trenches to the east of the Boitschouke.
 Throughout the day a constant infiltration of German troops goes on along the regiment's front, which faces heavy French artillery fire.
 1 Bat. telephones in that the Germans suffer terrible losses in consequence and that the enemy's attacks are stopped only very close to the French lines.
 At 1700 hrs, 3 Bat. sends two of its companies to Groot Noordhof farm.
 At 2230 hrs, the Germans renew their attacks.

 • Recorded losses for the regiment on 29 October are 8 killed and 33 wounded (most of which are in 2 Co.).
 The casualties recorded in the JMO include: